EU Brexit negotiator Michel Barnier has coronavirus - KVIA

 The coronavirus pandemic has infected 219,000 people around the world and killed more than 8,900.
 About 84,000 have recovered.
 Aside from the elderly and the sick, most people only have mild or moderate symptoms, like a fever or cough.

-Negotiating teams from both sides said they were looking at alternative ways of continuing the negotiations, including by video conferencing.
+Negotiating teams from both sides have looked at alternative ways of continuing the negotiations during the outbreak, including by video conferencing.
+Mamer said on Thursday talks can continue, insisting that the two sides remain in contact remotely.

 Although Britain left the political institutions of the EU on Jan.
 31, it remains part of the bloc’s tariff-free single market and customs union until the end of this year.